Jacalz/rymdport/README.md

 ## Requirements

 Rymdport compiles into a statically linked binary with no explicit runtime dependencies.
-Compiling requires a [Go](https://golang.org) compiler (1.15 or later officially supported, but older versions might work) and the [prerequisites for Fyne](https://developer.fyne.io/started/).
+Compiling requires a [Go](https://go.dev) compiler (1.15 or later officially supported, but older versions might work) and the [prerequisites for Fyne](https://developer.fyne.io/started/).

 ## Downloads

-Please visit the [release page](https://github.com/Jacalz/rymdport/releases) to download the latest releases.
+Please visit the [release page](https://github.com/Jacalz/rymdport/releases) to download the latest release.
 Pre-built binaries are available for FreeBSD, Linux, macOS (`x86-64` and `arm64`) and Windows (`x86-64`).

-For Linux users, Rymdport is also avaliable as a Flatpak on Flathub:
+For Linux users, Rymdport is also avaliable as a Flatpak on [Flathub](https://flathub.org/apps/details/io.github.jacalz.rymdport):

 <a href='https://flathub.org/apps/details/io.github.jacalz.rymdport'><img width='200' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

-The following distributions also have binary packages available through the respective package managers:
+The following distributions also have binary packages available through their respective package managers:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rymdport.svg)](https://repology.org/project/rymdport/versions)